Bhakti1998/Agentic-AI-/agentic-rag-mongodb/README.md

 The system answers domain-specific technical questions using curated knowledge sources while minimizing hallucinations through a verifier-driven feedback loop.

+# PRE REQUISITE:
+Create account on MongoDB Atlas : https://account.mongodb.com/account/login Choose free trial
+Upload the embeddings of the chunks in the clusters set available in MongoDb atlas.
+The chunks will be precomputed and saved in MongoDB , saving the computation time and resources.

 # Problem Statement
 Traditional RAG pipelines often:
 1. Retrieve irrelevant context